Daniel-Muruthi/galleria/README.md

 Galleria Art django web application is a site that offers a hustle free way of posting pictures with the world

-# Log In To Admin To Add Images
+# Log In To Admin To Add/Create Images
 Log into the admin panel
 Username: Muruthi,
 Password: adino1995